tszip/tszip/README.md

 }
 ```

-Note: export-ts doesn't supply an `invariant` function for you, you need to import one yourself.
+Note: tszip doesn't supply an `invariant` function for you, you need to import one yourself.
 We recommend https://github.com/alexreardon/tiny-invariant.

 To extract and minify `invariant` error codes in production into a static `codes.json` file, specify the `--extractErrors` flag in command line.
 For more details see [Error extraction docs](#error-extraction).